matchcolab/dlex/README.md

 4. Files `lib/api.pb.ex` will be generated

-5. Rename `lib/api.pb.ex` to `lib/dlex/api.ex` and add `alias Dlex.Api` to be compliant with Elixir naming
+5. Rename `lib/api.pb.ex` to `lib/dlex/api.ex` and add `alias Dlex.Api` to be compliant with Elixir naming conventions

 ## Credits

-Inspired by [exdgraph](https://github.com/ospaarmann/exdgraph), but as I saw too many parts for changes or parts, which I would like to have completely different, so that it was easier to start from scratch with these goals: small codebase, small natural abstraction, efficient, less opinionated, less dependencies.
+Inspired by [exdgraph](https://github.com/ospaarmann/exdgraph), but with significant differences to achieve goals of a small codebase, efficient natural abstraction, and fewer dependencies.

-So you can choose freely which pool implementation to use (poolboy or db_connection intern pool implementation) or which JSON adapter to use.
+You can freely choose which pool implementation to use (poolboy or db_connection internal pool implementation) or which JSON adapter to use.
 Fewer dependencies.

-It seems for me more natural to have API names more or less matching actual query names.
+It feels more natural to have API names closely matching actual query names.

-For example `Dlex.mutate()` instead of `ExDgraph.set_map` for JSON-based mutations.
-Actually, `Dlex.mutate` infers the type (JSON or nquads) from data passed to a function.
+For example, `Dlex.mutate()` instead of `ExDgraph.set_map` for JSON-based mutations. `Dlex.mutate` infers the type (JSON or nquads) from the data passed to a function.

 ## License

-   Copyright 2018 Dmitry Russ

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.